core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}.
 These specify the Sender ID of the Deterministic Client in the OSCORE group, and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.amsuess-core-cachable-oscore}}).

+If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part to the group observation but do not support deterministic requests.
+This is consistent with the fact that the setup in question already relies on a lot of agreed preconfiguration.

+Therefore, the following holds when a group observation relies on a deterministic request as phantom observation request.

+* Every client interested to take part to such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of preconfiguration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

+* When running such an observation request, the server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.

+   Upon receiving an individual observation request for the same target resource, the server MUST reply with a generic 5.03 (Service Unavailable) response (i.e., not the informative response defined in {{ssec-server-side-informative}}), if the request differs from the specific deterministic request associated with the group observation.

 # Example with a Proxy {#intermediaries-example}

 This section provides an example when a proxy P is used between the clients and the server.
 The same assumptions and notation used in {{sec-example-no-security}} are used for this example.
 In addition, the proxy has address PRX_ADDR and listens to the port number PRX_PORT.